mrconter1/PullRequestBenchmark/README.md

 # PullRequestBenchmark

-Fellow software engineers, we are **genuinly** at the cusp of making ourselves obsolete through the power of automation!
+Fellow software engineers, we are **genuinely** at the cusp of making ourselves obsolete through the power of automation!
 Can't wait to get there.

 This effort might seem similar to [SWE-bench](https://www.swebench.com/) at first glance, but there are [key differences](#PullRequestBenchmark-vs-SWE-bench).